GwamakaCharles/users_app_be/README.md

 - Returns a list of all users.
   ![terminal Deploy Results](./screenshots/users_list_page.png)

+## Filtering

-for filtering the users, you can use the following query parameters:
+You can use the following query parameters:

 `[GET] /user/<name>`

 - Brings user with the given name. for example: `/user/john` will bring the user with name `john`.

+## Pagination

-for pagination, you can use the following parameters:
+You can use the following parameters:

 - page: the page number, default value is 1
 - per_page: the number of results per page, default value is 20